giantswarm/docs/src/content/reference/gsctl/create-kubeconfig.md

   Note that only the characters `a-z`, `0-9` and `-` can be used.
 - `--certificate-organizations`: A comma separated list of organizations for the issued certificate's 'O' fields.
+- `--output`: By specifying this flag with value `json`, the output can be printed in JSON format.
+This is convenient for use in automation.
+See [JSON output](#json-output) for examples.

 ## Key pair expiry {#expiry}